 For U.S. federal income tax purposes, original issue discount is the excess of the stated redemption price at maturity of a bond over its issue price, if such excess equals or exceeds a de minimis amount (generally 1/4 of 1% of the bond's stated redemption price at maturity multiplied by the number of complete years to its maturity from its issue date or, in the case of a bond providing for the payment of any amount other than qualified stated interest (as defined below) prior to maturity, multiplied by the weighted average maturity of such bond).
 The issue price of each maturity of substantially identical Bonds equals the first price at which a substantial amount of such maturity of Bonds has been sold (ignoring sales to bond houses, brokers or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers), which may not be the same as the prices shown on the inside cover of this official statement.
 The stated redemption price at maturity of a 2020A-T Bond is the sum of all payments provided by the 2020A-T Bond other than "qualified stated interest" payments.
 The term "qualified stated interest" generally means stated interest that is unconditionally payable in cash or property (other than debt instruments of the issuer) at least annually at a single fixed rate.
-Payments of qualified stated interest on a 2020A-T Bond are generally taxable to a U.S. Holder's regular method of tax accounting).
+Payments of qualified stated interest on a 2020A-T Bond are generally taxable to a U.S. Holder as ordinary interest income at the time such payments are accrued or are received (in accordance with the U.S. Holder's regular method of tax accounting).